Cryptocurrency - Virtual Means of Payment

 If transactions are made with a cryptocurrency, another advantage is anonymity.
 Firstly, no verification of identity is required for acting with cryptocurrencies.
 Second, all transactions take place under pseudonyms but with complete transparency.
 Secondly, all transactions can be made at any time and without intermediaries such as banks.
 By bypassing intermediaries, the transactions are noticeably lower.
 Transactions are additionally completed faster than traditional payment systems.

-All advantages of cryptocurrencies are again mentioned below:
+Some advantages of cryptocurrencies are again mentioned below:

 - integrity and security by the peer-to-peer-network

 - access can't be controlled by the government